durr1602/gyoza/config/README.md

 A few files should be provided to properly analyze your data.
 What follows is the general procedure, however a toy dataset is provided in order to test the workflow.
 If you simply want to run the workflow with the toy dataset, enter the following: `snakemake`.

+Unless specified otherwise, most file paths and parameters can be modified in the main [config file](config.yaml).

 ### Sequencing data

 Please provide the raw reads (forward and reverse) of your DMS sequencing data in the `config/reads` folder (or specify a different path in the main config file).
 The file names should be featured in the layout (see section below).